Copy and paste the below script into your own website or blog to embed this book.

-In the tradition of powerful critiques of the criminal justice system, from Bryan Stevenson’s Just Mercy to Michelle Alexander’s The New Jim Crow, For the People makes the powerful case that transforming criminal justice is the most important civil rights movement of our time and can only be done if we’re willing to fight for the power to make a change.
+In the tradition of powerful critiques of the criminal justice system, from Bryan Stevenson’s Just Mercy to Michelle Alexander’s The New Jim Crow, For the People makes the compelling case that transforming criminal justice is the most important civil rights movement of our time and can only be achieved if we’re willing to fight for the power to make a change.

 Under the Cover

 Don’t you know They’re talkin’ ’bout a revolution It sounds like a whisper

 For thirty years of my career, I did the kind of work that makes you unelectable, or so the political insiders say.
 Voters said something else.